For child dropoff or pickup, see our Transport and Parking Plan

-Kindlehill School is a K-10 Steiner School that sits on a hill above the Wentworth Falls Lake, in the Blue Mountains, NSW.
-We are an independant school working creatively and in a contemporary way, out of the foundation of Rudolf Steiner’s philosophy for education.
+Kindlehill School is a K-12 Steiner School that sits on a hill above the Wentworth Falls Lake, in the Blue Mountains, NSW.
+We are an independent school working creatively and in a contemporary way, out of the foundation of Rudolf Steiner’s philosophy for education.

 Kindlehill was founded in 2000 with fiery enthusiasm by a small group of parents and teachers.
 They shared a common vision for an education that allowed children to grow strong, resourceful and resilient in our ever-changing and often stressful world.
-From humble beginnings, with a student body of only 17, Kindlehill has blossomed into a school of more than 120 students and growing.
+From humble beginnings, with a student body of only 17, Kindlehill has blossomed into a school of more than 100 students.

 Read more about Kindlehill’s History